intumwa/ua-radar/README.md

 ## Running the crawl
-The [crawler](https://github.com/intumwa/crawler) repository provides the code and instructions on how to crawl websites prior to running UA-RADAR for comparison.
+The [crawler](https://github.com/intumwa/crawler) repository provides the code and instructions on how to crawl websites prior to running UA-RADAR for similarity analysis.

 ## About UA-RADAR